 Before an adjustment is made, the reasons need to be investigated and the mistake should be fixed where it was made instead; e.g. when reporting some action was forgotten, then this should be done instead.

 Internal storage locations.
 Moving items inside the stock

-In MRPeasy, each stock item can have a default storage location – a shelf, bin, room, or other type of location in your stock.
+In MRPeasy, each stock item can have a default storage location a shelf, bin, rack, room, or another type of location in your stock.